Skip to main content

 positional arguments:

-sql SQL statement to execute (or set DATAOPS_SQL or pipe
+sql SQL statement to execute (or set DATAOPS_RUN_SQL or

 optional arguments: